mccarthy-m-g/personal-website/content/post/styling-your-cv-for-graduate-school/index.md

 >
 >**Demonstrate fit (why should they be interested in you?):**
 >
 >I think I would make a great fit for the program and your lab!
-In addition to my educational experience in *2-3 subjects important working in your potential supervisor's lab*, I have had research experience through *several research projects and my honours thesis*, and am proficient in *valuable tools such as R or Python*.
+In addition to my educational experience in *2-3 subjects important for working in your potential supervisor's lab*, I have had research experience through *several research projects and my honours thesis*, and am proficient in *valuable tools such as R or Python*.
 >
 >**Call to action (they're interested in you, where can they can learn more?):**
 >